What do the ‘C’ and the ‘D’ in DiSC mean?

 These two scales form the four primary DiSC quadrants.

 However, the Everything DiSC assessment goes much deeper.
-This assessment will tell you not only your main DiSC style (D, i, S, or C) but which of the twelve style blends best represents you and how strongly you align with those traits, as well as any extra priorities you might have outside your style.
+This assessment will tell you not only your main DiSC style (D, i, S, or C) but which of the twelve style blends best represents you.
+In addition, you'll learn how strongly you align with those traits, as well as any extra priorities you might have outside your style.

 A more detailed look at the DiSC map reveals the eight scales that divide the circle into twelve styles.